MesecevaKci/deepRL_continuous_control/report.md

 In my case, I have found that the training speed and convergence improved by:
 - lowering the number of nodes in the hidden network layers
 - batch normalising the networks layers - this was already used in the [DDPG paper](https://arxiv.org/pdf/1509.02971.pdf)
-- copying the weights from the local to the target network in the initilisation step for both the actor and critic networks, respectively      (e.g. https://towardsdatascience.com/deep-deterministic-policy-gradients-explained-2d94655a9b7b)
+- copying the weights from the local to the target network in the initilisation step for both the actor and critic networks, respectively      (e.g.https://towardsdatascience.com/deep-deterministic-policy-gradients-explained-2d94655a9b7b)
 - tuning the noise parameters by supressing the level of exploration in the learning process.
-Though the used Ornstein-Uhlenbeck noise exploration process itself is constructed in such a way to decrease to mean ovet time (which was set by the /mu parameter to zero) the improvement was also achieved by using the additional decay parameters of the noise contribution.
-For this I have used the implementation from the DDPG algorithm implementation in https://github.com/samlanka/DDPG-PyTorch.
+Though the used Ornstein-Uhlenbeck noise exploration process itself is constructed in such a way to decrease to mean over time (which was set by the \mu parameter to zero) the improvement was also achieved by using the additional decay parameters of the noise contribution.
+For the noise contribution decay I have used the implementation in the DDPG algorithm in https://github.com/samlanka/DDPG-PyTorch.

-The less frequent updates within a given episode (suggestion 2. fromt the Udacity class) was not really helpfull for my combination of parameters (environment with single agent) and I have dropped it - i.e. the update was carried out at each time step.
+The less frequent updates within a given episode (the second suggestion from the Udacity team solution) was not really helpfull for my combination of parameters (environment with single agent) and I have dropped it - i.e. the update was carried out at each time step.

 ## Final set-up